Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Related Works

-Proposed acceptance/rejection based algorithms are: \paragraph{Maximum Degree Proximity Algorithm (MAX-DPA):} This algorithm sets a maximum degree constraint per node.
-A random node position is generated uniformly and if the node fulfils the proximity constraint as well as the maximum degree constraint the new position is accepted.
+{\bfseries Maximum Degree Proximity Algorithm (MAX-DPA):} The algorithm sets a maximum degree constraint per node.
+A random node position is generated uniformly.
+If the node satisfies the proximity constraint as well as the maximum degree constraint the new position is accepted.\\

-\paragraph{Coverage Algorithm 1 (CA1):} The first node is again placed completely random.
-For the subsequent nodes, a random coordinate is chosen.
-Its position is validated by a coverage constraint checking if the region is already fully covered by previously placed nodes. \acite{onat2008generating} defines a fully covered area as an area in which at least two sensing regions are intersecting with the new sensing region.
-A sensing region is a region around a node smaller than the transmission range.
+{\bfseries Coverage Algorithm 1 (CA1):} The first node is placed completely at random.
+Subsequent nodes, choose a random coordinate.
+Their position is validated by a coverage constraint checking if the selected region is already sufficiently covered by previously placed nodes.\\

-\paragraph{Coverage Algorithm 2 (CA2):} This algorithm is similar to CA1 with a stricter coverage constraint.
-Here, the covered portion of the sensing area for a new node location is explicitly computed with regard of the previously placed nodes.
+{\bfseries Coverage Algorithm 2 (CA2):} CA2 works similar to CA1 but with a stricter coverage constraint.
+The covered portion of the sensing area for a new node location is explicitly computed with regard of the previously placed nodes.
 If the portion of the sensing area gained by the new node location is below a given threshold, the node location is rejected.\\